melix/codenarc-idea/README.md

 ## Build

 To build the plugin run `./gradlew clean buildPlugin`.
-Take the file from `build/distributions/codenarc-idea-7.0.4.zip` and install it in IDEA.
+Take the file from `build/distributions/codenarc-idea-7.*.*.zip` and install it in IDEA.

 ## Upgrading CodeNarc

-1. Change the CodeNarc version in `build.gradle`
+1. Change the CodeNarc version in `gradle.properties`
 2. Regenerate the IDEA inspection classes from CodeNarc with `./gradlew run`
    - existing inspection classes manual removal from `org.codenarc.idea.inspections` might be required
 3. Test `./gradlew test --info --stacktrace`
 4. Build `./gradlew buildPlugin`
-5. Take the file from `build/distributions/codenarc-idea-7.0.4.zip` and install it in IDEA.
+5. Take the file from `build/distributions/codenarc-idea-7.*.*.zip` and install it in IDEA.

 ## History